Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

 - You have been diagnosed with social anxiety or another mental health condition that has impacted your relationships with others.

 If any of these signs sound familiar to you, IPT may be able to help you improve your interpersonal relationships and social functioning so that you can better manage your mental health symptoms.
-Through IPT, you can learn how to assert yourself in interpersonal encounters, validate your own feelings and emotions, communicate more effectively with others, and manage conflicts more constructively.
+If you aren’t sure whether it would be beneficial for you, reach out to our Looking Glass Intake Coordinator for more information and to get you booked with the right therapist for you.

-The beginning phase of IPT involves developing an understanding of your current situation, including your relationships and any stressors you may be facing.
-This phase also includes setting goals for the therapy sessions ahead.
+The beginning phase of IPT involves developing an understanding of your current situation, including your relationships and any stressors you are facing, which facilitates the establishment of a solid foundation for therapy, while also encompassing the essential step of collaboratively setting goals for the therapy sessions ahead to ensure a structured and effective therapeutic process.

 The final phase of IPT is focused on helping you reach your goals by providing support and guidance as you practice the skills you learned in therapy in the real world.
-This phase also includes discussing any changes that have been made during therapy sessions and how they can be maintained outside of therapy sessions.
-Some people may continue IPT and other forms of therapy for much longer.
-It simply depends on what your therapist finds the most helpful for you!
+This phase includes discussing changes made during therapy sessions and how they can be maintained outside of therapy.
+Some people may continue IPT and other forms of therapy after completing IPT.

 Overall, Interpersonal Therapy provides individuals with a safe space to explore their interpersonal relationships and develop new strategies for managing stressors or difficult situations.
 Through this process, individuals are able to gain insight into themselves and build healthier relationships with those around them.

-How is Interpersonal Therapy Different Than Other Types of Therapy?
+How is Interpersonal Therapy Different From Other Types of Therapy?

 IPT specifically helps you to identify and address interpersonal problems that may be contributing to your mental health issues or personal struggles.
 The main goals of IPT are often to improve communication skills, resolve interpersonal conflicts, and increase self-esteem, which are not always the primary goals in other types of therapies.

-In comparison to other therapeutic modalities or therapy types, IPT has some other distinct differences.
-For example, Cognitive Behavioral Therapy (CBT) focuses on changing negative thought patterns in order to modify behavior whereas IPT focuses on improving communication skills and resolving interpersonal conflicts.
+In comparison to other therapeutic modalities or therapy types, IPT has some other differences.
+For example, Cognitive Behavioral Therapy (CBT) focuses on changing negative thought patterns to modify behavior, whereas IPT focuses on improving communication skills and resolving interpersonal conflicts.

-Additionally, while CBT aims to change behavior through cognitive restructuring techniques, IPT does not focus on changing behavior but rather helping individuals understand how their interactions with others can affect their mental health.
+Additionally, while CBT aims to change behavior through cognitive restructuring techniques, IPT does not focus on changing behavior but rather on helping individuals understand how their interactions with others affects their mental health.

 Interpersonal Psychotherapy in NYC

-Interpersonal Therapy is an invaluable form of psychotherapy that will equip you with the skills to comprehend how the relationships you have may be impacting your mental health.
-With a primary emphasis on honing communication strategies and resolving interpersonal disputes, IPT can be instrumental in alleviating symptoms related to depression and anxiety.
+Interpersonal Therapy is a form of psychotherapy that equips you with skills to navigate relationships effectively.
+With a primary emphasis on honing communication strategies and resolving interpersonal disputes, IPT can be instrumental in alleviating symptoms of depression and anxiety.

-At Looking Glass NYC, we are committed on providing you quality care that meets the needs of each individual client.
-Our personalized approach ensures that you receives the attention you deserve in order to make progress towards their goals.
-We believe in empowering you by teaching the skills you need to navigate life’s challenges and build meaningful relationships.
+At Looking Glass NYC, we are committed to providing you with quality care that meets the needs of each individual client.
+Our personalized approach ensures you receive the attention you deserve to make progress toward your goals.
+We believe in empowering you by teaching you skills you need to navigate life’s challenges and build meaningful relationships.

 If you or a loved one may need help in improving the quality of connections in your life, reach out to Looking Glass NYC.
 We would love to speak with you and determine whether IPT or another form of therapy would be a good fit for you.

-How long will I be in therapy for?
+How long will I be in Interpersonal Therapy for?

-The amount of time therapy takes is different for each person.
-If you’re dealing with a short-term stressor that you want resolved, that will typically take less time than a problem you’ve been dealing with for a long while.
-For some, therapy is short-term, taking just a few months until they are satisfied with their progress.
-For others, therapy will become a part of their routine, helping them manage ongoing concerns in their life and having a safe outlet for them to explore themselves, their patterns, and understand themselves on a deeper level.
+The amount of time IPT takes is different for each person.
+If you’re dealing with a short-term stressor or situation that you want help with, that will typically take less time than a problem you’ve been living with for a long time.
+For some, IP therapy is short-term, taking just a few months until they are satisfied with their progress.
+For others, Interpersonal Therapy will become a part of their routine, helping them manage ongoing concerns in their life and having a safe outlet for them to explore themselves, their patterns, and understand themselves on a deeper level.

-How do I pick the right therapist for me?
+How do I pick the right interpersonal therapist for me?

-Starting from your first session, you and your therapist will talk about what you want to get out of therapy.
-You may come in with a very specific goal or you may use therapy as a space to talk about ongoing events in your life.
+Starting from your first session, you and your IP therapist will talk about what you want to get out of therapy.
+You may come in with a very specific goal, or you may use therapy as a space to talk about interpersonal relationships in conjunction with other ongoing events in your life.
 Regardless of your therapy goals, your therapist will create a comfortable space for you to talk about how therapy is going so you are both on the same page about the process.
 Ultimately, you will get more out of therapy if you are willing to put more into it.
 Growth takes place when you are willing to reflect on yourself and take what you are learning during sessions out into the world with you.
 Below are a few signs of progress that clients typically note:

 - You’re able to function better at work, school, or in your personal relationships.